Archangel Gabriel

 Modern spiritualityA symbol of messages, clarity, and expressive truthThis layer becomes thin if detached from scripture and named traditions

-That cross-tradition spread is one reason Gabriel remains so recognizable.
+That cross-tradition spread, shared with the wider family of biblical messenger angels, is one reason Gabriel remains so recognizable.

 The figure matters because multiple religious communities preserved Gabriel inside real sacred history.
 Internet repetition came much later.